Dance Dance Revolution: Mario Mix: Plot

 The game opens with Waluigi stealing the four Music Keys, which can grant wishes, from Truffle Towers.
 However, when he tries to open the door to the room containing the Music Keys, three of them scatter across the Mushroom Kingdom, leaving him with only one key.
 From a distance, Toad watches these events unfold and rushes to tell Mario or Luigi, depending on which character the player chose, who then rushes off to retrieve the missing Music Keys.

-The keys are recovered by completing tasks for other characters who have found the scattered keys and then defeating them in a dance challenge.
-These characters are, in order, Waluigi, Pirate Lakitu, Big Blooper, Hammer Bros., Wario and Freezie.
-After recovering each key, Toad and the player's character sail the SS Brass, an instrument-themed airship, and head to new world unless all Music Keys are recovered/collected.

 After collecting the four Music Keys, Toad and the player's character then return the Music Keys to Truffle Towers.
 Soon after, Bowser steals the keys, but is followed by Toad and the player's chosen character.
-They infiltrate Bowser's Castle to recapture the Music Keys while being attacked by Bill Blasters and their Bullet Bills, and are promptly challenged by Bowser.
+They infiltrate Bowser's Castle to recapture the Music Keys and are challenged by Bowser.
 After defeating him in a dance-off, Bowser tells Toad and the player's character that he planned to use the Music Keys to fix his tone deafness.
 This prompts the player's character to use the Music Keys to turn the area around Bowser's Castle into a green field and induces a feeling to dance in everyone, with Toad realizing that this was how the Music Keys were supposed to be used as the game's ending sequence plays.